ClassicPress reaches a new milestone with the release of v1.1.0 which brings a new Security Page, along with twelve minor changes and fixes.

 To show how the feature works, Simone from the CP forum took a small security plugin that has not been updated in the WP repository for 2 years and created a new fork for CP.
 Simone updated the plugin, added the code, and released it on GitHub.

 The original plugin is Brute Force Login Protection, which you can find at WP.
 The CP version has been renamed CP Brute Force Login Protection.
 In this post, I will show you how the new Security Page works.
-If you would like to install the plugin for yourself, you can download the zip file from my site here.
+If you would like to install the plugin for yourself, you can download the zip file from GitHub here.
 Please backup your site first though.

 This plugin is small but powerful.
 It enables you to permanently block IP addresses when someone tries to guess your login details, and fails more than the number of times you set.
 It can also send you an email to let you know.
 Even people trying to hack into your admin area by bypassing the login form, will be detected and blocked.
 You can whitelist your own IP address, so you don’t get locked out.